operator-playground-io/knative-operator-tile/cover.md

 # Knative Operator

+Knative components build on top of Kubernetes, abstracting away the complex details and enabling developers to focus on what matters.
+Built by codifying the best practices shared by successful real-world implementations, Knative solves the "boring but difficult" parts of deploying and managing cloud native services so you don't have to.

 The Knative Operator defines custom resources for the Knative components, serving and eventing, enabling users to configure, install, upgrade and maintain these components over their lifecycle through a simple API.